 Louis’ brothers, Marcel and Fernand Renault, founded the Société Renault Frères company in 1898.
 Louis remained an employee of the company, working on design.
 The Voiturette soon won its first motorsport races, in the process boosting Renault’s total orders for the year to 71.

 The adventure began on December 24, 1898, when Louis Renault drove up the steep rue Lepic on Montmartre in Paris with his Voiturette, equipped with a revolutionary direct-drive transmission.
 That same evening he took 12 firm orders for the vehicle.

-Sign up for feed to keep up with Renault group news
+Sign up for feed to keep up with Groupe Renault news